-ENVT S110 Drinking Water Systems 3 credits (3+0) S
+ENVT S110 Drinking Water Systems 3 credits (2+2) S

 This course covers water topics critical to the operation and maintenance of drinking water systems.
 Topics include surface and ground water sources, raw water storage, pretreatment, coagulation, flocculation and sedimentation, filtration, disinfection, fluoridation, corrosion control, distribution, regulations and monitoring.
+May be offered as one-credit modules.

-ENVT SIII Wastewater Systems 3 credits (3+0) S
+ENVT SIII Wastewater Systems 3 credits (2+2) S

 This course covers wastewater topics critical to the operation and maintenance of wastewater systems.
 Topics include an introduction to wastewater treatment; characteristics of wastewater; wastewater collection systems construction, inspection and maintenance; primary wastewater treatment; and lagoon operations; the activated sludge process; other biological processes; sludge treatment and disposal; disinfection; and monitoring.
+May be offered as one-credit modules.